Graduate Certificate in Middle and Secondary Teaching

 Jerianne Taylor, Program Director and Professor

-The Department of Curriculum and Instruction offers the graduate certificate in Middle and Secondary Teaching (446A/13.1206)[T] in cooperation with the Department of Technology and Environmental Design.
+The Department of Curriculum and Instruction offers the graduate certificate in Middle and Secondary Teaching (446A/13.1206)[T] in cooperation with the Departments of Biological Sciences, Chemistry, Geology, Mathematical Sciences, and Technology and Environmental Design.

-This Graduate Certificate has been initially developed with middle grades and career and technical education cognates.
-The Graduate Certificate program is designed for individuals with related undergraduate degrees and preparation (e.g., business, pre-engineering, science, mathematics, history) who are either unemployed, underemployed, or seeking teaching credentials to allow for job transitions.
+This Graduate Certificate includes middle grades, career/technical education and secondary math, and secondary science tracks.
+The Graduate Certificate program is designed for individuals with related undergraduate degrees and preparation (e.g., business, preengineering, science, mathematics, history) who are seeking a North Carolina A-level teaching license for employment purposes or to allow for job transitions.
 In addition, current teachers who are interested in adding licensure in high-need areas or for other developmental age groups will benefit from this program.

 PROGRAM OF STUDY FOR THE GRADUATE CERTIFICATE IN MIDDLE AND SECONDARY TEACHING

-Admission Requirements: Baccalaureate degree in a discipline related to the chosen teaching area from an accredited college or university; complete application to the Graduate School; two letters of recommendation from persons who can attest to the applicant's academic competence or ability to complete graduate work; a writing sample.
+Admission Requirements: Baccalaureate degree in a discipline related to the chosen teaching area from an accredited college or university; complete application to the Graduate School

 Location: On Campus and Online